OctaveLauby/PyNeuralNetwork/README.md

 Here is an implementation of a neural network with backpropagation.

 The purpose is to implement a **simple and readable** model of what a neural network is, and how it works.
+The performance is low as it does not us a fully matrix-based approach.

 The question of **performance is out of concern**, if you are looking for performance please use appropriate tools.